Coronavirus: Important information about our travel insurance cover

 - If the new trip is the same destination and duration, and within 12 months of the adjustment date, there will be no charge.

 - If the new trip is for a longer period, to a different destination, or more than 12 months from the adjustment date, there may be an additional charge to cover this.

 What if my trip is cancelled due to the Coronavirus pandemic?

 Cancellation of Package Holiday Arrangements:

-If you booked via a travel agent or tour operator or has booked more than one thing, that must include; Flight, Accommodation, Transfer then the trip is considered as packaged and the below applies.
+If you booked via a travel agent or tour operator or have booked more than one element including a flight from the same provider, then the trip is considered as packaged and the below applies.